victorcouste/dbt-tests/README.md

-### Welcome to my dbt test projects on a local DB, Snowflake and BigQuery
+### Welcome to my dbt test projects on a local PostgreSQL DB, Snowflake and BigQuery

 - default [master branch](https://github.com/victorcouste/dbt-tests/tree/master) is for local tests on PostgreSQL with dbt tutorial tables (Customers, Orders and Payments).
 CSV source files for these tables are in [data](https://github.com/victorcouste/dbt-tests/tree/master/data) directory.
-- [snowflake branch](https://github.com/victorcouste/dbt-tests/tree/snowflake) is for tests from dbt Cloud on Snowflake databases.
+- [snowflake branch](https://github.com/victorcouste/dbt-tests/tree/snowflake) is for simple tests from dbt Cloud on Snowflake databases.
 - [bigquery branch](https://github.com/victorcouste/dbt-tests/tree/bigquery) is for the [tutorial project](https://docs.getdbt.com/tutorial/setting-up) from dbt Cloud on BigQuery with the jaffle_shop customers model.

 ### Using these starter projects

-For the local project:
+For the local project (master branch):
-- Create your local db profile (example in [postgres_profile.yml](https://github.com/victorcouste/dbt-tests/tree/master/postgres_profile.yml)) and copy it in your local `~/.dbt/` directory.
+- Create your local db profile on your local PostgreSQL (example in [postgres_profile.yml](https://github.com/victorcouste/dbt-tests/tree/master/postgres_profile.yml)) and copy it in your local `~/.dbt/` directory.
 - Upload samples data with `dbt seed` command.